We, the people of the Episcopal Diocese of Massachusetts,

 Currently, our diocese has one Asian ministry: the Chinese congregation that worships at our Cathedral Church of St. Paul in Boston.
 This community continues to create relationship-building opportunities through Christmas concerts and other activities.
 It is now being served by supply clergy as it is putting together ideas for its way forward.
 Canon Jean Baptiste Ntagengwa serves as the ministry's primary contact priest, and during the COVID-19 pandemic period, he has been the long-term supply clergy.

-There is also a network of Asian and Pacific Islander Americans that meets on the fourth Saturday of the month for luncheon.
+There is also a network of Asian and Pacific Islander Americans that meets regularly.
 Contact the Rev. Diane Wong at dianeckwong@gmail.com for meeting information.

 Clergy of Color Fellowship and Intercultural Education